shsamiei/HrManager/README.md

 `see all the salaries of an employee`http://localhost/manager/Employees/employee_id/salaries <br/><br/>
 `see all the users` http://localhost:8000/user <br/><br/>

+>watch out : you have to have appropriate permissions to access data
 ----
 #### AUTHENTICATION
 `get token using user` http://localhost:8000/auth/jwt/create